magpylib/magpylib/docs/examples/examples_12_styles.md

 magpy.show(col, src3, backend="plotly")
 ```

-## Global style override
+## Local style override

-It is also possible to hand style input to the `show` function directly and globally override the given properties for this specific `show` output.
+It is also possible to hand style input to the `show` function directly and locally override the given properties for this specific `show` output.
 Default or individual style attributes will not be modified.
 Such inputs must start with the `style` prefix and object family specifier must be omitted.
 Naturally underscore magic is supported.

-The following example demonstrates the global style override
+The following example demonstrates the local style override

 ```{code-cell} ipython3
 import magpylib as magpy